-I will pack a few swivels of both straight and 3-way design to give me options in rigging.
+I will pack a few swivels of both straight and 3-way designs to give me options in the rigging.

 A water bottle or similarly shaped item can be used as an improvised reel for fishing.
 Wrap the line around the bottle and leave a few feet of slack out with your hook/lure on the end.

 To cast, throw your hook/lure out into the water with one hand while holding the bottle with the other hand, with the bottom pointed out toward the direction you threw the hook/lure.
 The line will spool off the bottle freely.
 To reel it in simply wrap the line around the bottle as you pull the hook back toward you.

 The braided nylon “bankline” or “trotline cord” in a pack can be used to stringer fish to keep them alive until needed.
 It will need to be kept where turtles or raccoons cannot help themselves to your fish easily.

 Also, the string should be run through the lip of the fish, usually the lower lip, or somewhere else that it doesn’t interfere with the gills working.
 If it impedes the gills the fish will die much quicker.

 The other food gathering method I like to have in any kit is an Altoids tin or larger is snaring.